 Patents and other rights

 Computer software

 Customer relationships

 5 years

 2 to 10 years

 3 to 10 years

-on a straight - line basis
+on a straight-line basis

-on a straight - line basis
+on a straight-line basis

-on a straight - line basis
+on a straight-line basis

-The trademark that arose on the acquisition of TNT has been assessed to have an indefinite useful life and is not amortised, but is tested for impairment annually at the cash-generating unit level as the trademark does not generate cash inflows that are largely independent of those generated by the cash-generating unit (Cementation USA Inc. cash generating unit).
+The trademark that arose on the acquisition of Terra Nova Technologies ("TNT") has been assessed to have an indefinite useful life and is not amortised, but is tested for impairment annually at the CGU level as the trademark does not generate cash inflows that are largely independent of those generated by the CGU (Cementation USA Inc.).
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 Refer to note 3 for details on impairment testing performed.

 Intangible assets relating to computer software are still required for the day-to-day operations of entities as they are still functioning in the current environment.
-As a result of this, no impairment was recognized in the current financial year.
+As a result of this, no impairment was recognised in the current financial year.
 Customer relationships were assessed for their ability to generate future economic benefits in the current environment and no impairment was recognised.
 The trademark recognised on the TNT acquisition was tested as part of the CGU taking into account the COVID-19 impact and no impairment was deemed necessary.

-5. INVESTMENT IN ASSOCIATE COMPANIES
+5 INVESTMENT IN ASSOCIATE COMPANIES

 ALL AMOUNTS ARE EXPRESSED IN MILLIONS OF RANDS 2021 2020

-5.1.
-INVESTMENTS IN ASSOCIATE COMPANIES
+5.1 Investments in associate companies

-At beginning of year 4.7 4.5
+At beginning of year 4,7 4,5

-Disposal of business [#] (3.3) -
+Disposal of business# (3,3)

-Share of post-acquisition loss (0.6) (0.2)
+Share of post-acquisition loss (0,6) (0,2)

-Foreign exchange movements - 0.4
+Foreign exchange movements 0,4

-Fair value adjustment 1.2
+Fair value adjustment 1,2

-2.0 4.7
+2,0 4,7